 Kids Kicking Cancer’s Mission is: to ease the pain of very sick children while empowering them to heal physically, spiritually and emotionally.

+Kids Kicking Cancer, a 501(C)(3) non-profit organization, began in 1999 with ten children at Children’s Hospital of Michigan.
 Kids Kicking Cancer is a global organization dedicated to lowering the pain of children through the teaching of martial arts as a therapy.
 Children learn breath work, meditation and traditional karate movements that empower them to teach others and thus gain purpose within their lives.
-Our young cancer patients teach other children with challenging illness and even adults how to “breathe in the light and blow out the darkness”.
-This has extended into the creation of a Heroes Circle program dedicated to lowering the pain of all children regardless of disease.
+Our young cancer patients teach other children with challenging illness and even adults how to breathe in the light and blow out the darkness.

 Kids Kicking Cancer was created in 1999 by Rabbi Elimelech Goldberg, a black belt rabbi and clinical assistant professor of pediatrics.
 Rabbi G lost his first child to leukemia at the age of two and brings a wealth of personal experience and sensitivity to dealing with children and families facing life-threatening illness.

 This program, which began with a handful of children at Children’s Hospital of Michigan, now teaches over 7,000 children in 90 hospitals and program locations in 7 countries.

 The most unique and powerful element of the model is that each child becomes a teacher to others.
 Kids Kicking Cancer’s mantra is Power Peace Purpose.
 When asked what is your purpose?
 The children yell out, “To teach the world.”